 Cross-border funding between banks collapsed following the bankruptcy of Lehman Brothers, but the withdrawal of funding was not uniform across countries.
 This column argues that the composition of cross-border bank-to-bank funding can help to explain why.
 Interbank funding between unrelated banks is particularly vulnerable to global shocks, but intragroup funding between related banks can act as a stabilising force, particularly for advanced economies with a high share of global parent banks.
 Policymakers should look at disaggregated cross-border bank-to-bank flows, as doing otherwise could result in a misleading assessment of financial stability risks.

-Andrew K Rose, Tomasz Wieladek 29 May 2011
+Andrew K Rose, Tomasz Wieladek, Sunday, May 29, 2011

 During the global crisis governments made substantial interventions in financial markets, particularly in the banking sector.
 This column argues that one unintended consequence of bank nationalisations has been to reduce cross-border lending.
 After nationalisation, foreign banks reduced British lending as a share of total lending by about 11 percentage points and increased interest rates to UK residents by 70 basis points.
 This suggests foreign nationalised banks have engaged in financial protectionism.

-Ralph De Haas, Neeltje van Horen 13 February 2011
+Ralph De Haas, Neeltje van Horen, Sunday, February 13, 2011

 Cross-border bank lending fell dramatically during the global crisis, but lending to some countries declined far more severely than to others.
 Recreating the monthly lending flows of the 118 largest international banks, this column finds that banks with head offices farther away from their customers are less reliable funding sources during a crisis, suggesting that the nationality of foreign banks matters.